 - Any student /faculty/staff suffering from any of the said symptoms and are only prescribed medicines and not advised for isolation may attend classes /duties subject to maintaining social distancing and wearing the face masks at all times.
 However, all such persons shall undertake a weekly medical review.

 The General Protocol refers to guidelines as detailed hereunder that will be applicable towards monitoring the compliance of all the specified Protocols.

-- The University shall make continuous digital display at various vantage points in different locations of the Campus of various protocols to be followed.
+- The University shall make a continuous digital display at various vantage points in different locations of the Campus of various protocols to be followed.

-- Other than the PMT the Security Personnel shall be authorised to intervene as when they observe any violation of the Protocol norms, with due information to PMT.
+- Other than the PMT, the Security Personnel shall be authorised to intervene as when they observe any violation of the Protocol norms, with due information to PMT.

-- The Housekeeping Staff, Canteen Staff including of Kitchen, Campus Store Attendants, Gym Attendants and the Laboratory Attendants shall carry out their respective job responsibilities in accordance with the requirements of the applicable Protocol and shall be under direct administrative supervision of the PMT.
+- The Housekeeping Staff, Canteen Staff including of Kitchen, Campus Store Attendants, Gym Attendants and the Laboratory Attendants shall carry out their respective job responsibilities in accordance with the requirements of the applicable Protocol and shall be under the direct administrative supervision of the PMT.

 - The Hostel Wardens concerned shall oversee the expected Protocol compliances in the Hostel/s under their charge and shall take corrective measures as and when required.